Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

  of an entity to the `BufferSensor`.
  - Normalize the entities observations before feeding them into the `BufferSensor`.

-### Goal Observations
+### Goal Signals

 It is possible for agents to collect observations that will be treated as "goal."
-A goal is used to condition the policy of the Agent, meaning that if the goal changes, the behavior of the Agent will change as well.
+A goal is used to condition the policy of the Agent, meaning that if the goal changes, the policy (i.e. the mapping from observations to actions) will change as well.
 Note that this is true for any observation since all observations influence the policy of the Agent to some degree.
 But by specifying a goal explicitly, we can make this conditioning more important to the agent.
 This feature can be used in settings where an agent